kohi8/kohi8/README.md

 # Hi there, I'm Konstantinos Kocheilas - aka [kohi8][Linkedin] 👋

-## I'm a Junior Software Engineer and Game Developer with a burning passion to help and learn more!!💞️
+## I'm a Junior Software Engineer and Game Developer with a burning passion to help and learn more!!

 - 🔭 I’m currently learning Unreal 5 🤣